jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 To use the command summaries, you'll need to set the `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR` environment variable.
 This variable designates the directory where the data files and markdown files will be stored.

-### ⚠️ Notice: Delete Your Files After Multiple Executions
+###  ⚠️ Attention: Files Remain After CLI Execution

-The CLI does not delete the files itself as they need to persist after more than one execution.
+The CLI does not automatically remove the files as they are designed to remain beyond a single execution.
-Therefore, it is your responsibility to clean up your pipelines.
+As a result, it is your responsibility to you to manage your pipelines and delete files as necessary.
+You can clear the entire directory of `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR` that you have configured to activate this feature.

 ## How to Implement? 👩‍💻